Categories

 In February 2022, the Commission for Science, Education and Culture of the Swiss National Council convened a consultation on provenance research in Switzerland which included members of Switzerland’s working group on provenance research.
 In autumn 2022, the Swiss Parliament adopted two motions: one calling for the establishment of an independent commission for cultural property seized as a result of Nazi persecution, and the other for the creation of a digital platform for provenance research on cultural property in Switzerland.

 On November 22, 2023, the Federal Council decided to create an independent expert commission for contaminated cultural heritage by adopting the decree entitled Verordnung über die unabhängige Kommission für historisch belastetes Kulturerbe (Decree on the Independent Commission for Historically Burdened Cultural Heritage).
-The Commission will deal with cases of both Nazi-looted art and colonial art and will come into force on January 1, 2024.
+The Commission’s task is to deal with cases of both Nazi-looted art and colonial art.
+The Commission’s work entered into force on January 1, 2024.

 On January 12, 2024, the Federal Office of Culture (Bundesamt für Kultur, BAK) appointed Nikola Doll to head the newly established looted art and provenance research section of the Ministry in addition to heading the new secretariat of the Independent Commission for Historic Cultural Heritage.
 The newly established office assumes the role previously held by the Anlaufstelle Raubkunst des Bundesamts für Kultur.